Aveek-Saha/Movie-Script-Database/README.md

 pip install -r requirements.txt
 ```

-### Collect movie scripts
+## Collect movie scripts

+Modify the sources you want to download in `sources.json`.
+If you want a source to be included, set the value to `true`, or else set it as `false`.

 Collect all the scripts from the sources listed below:
 ```
 python get_scripts.py
 ```
-* Modify the sources you want to download in `sources.json`.
-If you want a source to be included, set the value to `true`, or else set it as `false`.

 * This might take a while(4+ hrs) depending on your network connection.
-* The sources from where the movies are collected are listed below.
-* The script will take advantage of parallel processing to speed up the download process.
+* The script takes advantage of parallel processing to speed up the download process.
-* In case of any network issues or other errors, the script will skip those movie scripts.
 * If there are missing/incomplete downloads, the script will only attempt to download the missing scripts.
-* In case of scripts in PDF or DOC format, the original file is stored in the `temp` directory, and the extracted text is used for further processing.
+* In case of scripts in PDF or DOC format, the original file is stored in the `temp` directory.

-### Collect metadata
+## Collect metadata

 Collect metadata from TMDb and IMDb:
 ```
 python get_metadata.py
 ```

 You'll need an API key for using the TMDb api and you can find out more about it here.
 Once you get the API key it has to be stored in a file called `config.py` in this format:

 ```py